- Home

 The Phillipp Schwartz Initiative

 The Philipp Schwartz Initiative supports academics at risk through placements at German universities and research institutes.
 The scheme is only open to academics who have completed a PhD or equivalent degree.
 Individual academics cannot apply to directly to the scheme, but rather must be nominated by a German host institution.
 Academics interested in the scheme should contact potential host institutions in Germany who will then apply on the academic’s behalf.
-Cara’s role is limited to providing risk assessments (the US-based Scholars at Risk can also be asked for such assessments), which must be requested by the host institution.
+Our role is limited to providing risk assessments (the US-based Scholars at Risk can also be asked for such assessments), which must be requested by the host institution.
 Currently, candidates from Afghanistan and Ukraine can self-certify their risk, without needing to involve Cara or SAR.
-One application round has recently closed, and the results will be announced in February 2023.
-The next call for applications is likely to be in June 2023.
+The 13th application round has recently closed, and the results will be announced by the end of May 2024.
+The next application round is scheduled to begin in summer 2024.

-The British Academy’s ‘Researchers at Risk’ scheme was launched in April 2022, to provide support to Ukraine-based academics who were being nominated by a UK University.
+The British Academy-led ‘Researchers at Risk’ scheme was launched in April 2022, to provide support to Ukraine-based academics who had been forced to flee by Russia's invasion and were nominated by a UK University.
 Most of the funding came from UK Government departments.
-Cara provided risk assessments, at the request of the intending host University and, where a university’s bid was successful, is paying the awards to the researcher on behalf of the British Academy (most awards are for two years).
+We provided risk assessments at the request of each intending host University and took part in the selection panel meetings, and we are now paying out the awards to all the individual researchers, on behalf of the British Academy.